patelheet99/patelheet99.github.io/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

+**

-# Video Recommendation System
+## Video Recommendation System

-with experience developing a Flask application incorporating machine learning algorithms that provide highly accurate video recommendations.
+developed a Flask application incorporating machine learning algorithms that provide highly accurate video recommendations.
 I have successfully applied NLP-based clustering algorithms and preprocessed data using various techniques, resulting in improved processing time and meaningful insights extracted from large datasets.

-## Header 2

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.
+## Forecasting PM25 Particle
+Created a precise forecasting model utilizing FBProphet to predict Delhi's pm25 particle air pollution levels up to one year in advance, achieving an exceptional RMSE value of 0.010 through extensive analysis of data from the Delhi government.

 ### Header 3